The story of Kidderminster Harriers

 Under various managers, including former Captain Mark Yates and ex-Macclessfield Town legend Steve Burr, there were plenty of memorable moments for Harriers fans to enjoy but, despite one shot at the play-offs in 2013, the team never quite managed to recapture the glory days of old – leaving the club to suffer off the field as just as many Chairman and Directors came and departed, ultimately resulting in the 2016 relegation to the National League North.

-But under the ownership of Colin Gordon and the management of former Derby County favourite John Eustace, a carefully-crafted, youthful team rallied well and carried the charge for Kidderminster Harriers to get back on an upward curve.
+But under the ownership of Colin Gordon and the management of former Derby County favourite John Eustace, a carefully-crafted, youthful team rallied well and carried the charge for Kidderminster Harriers to get back on an upward curve, finishing inside the playoffs during two consecutive seasons.
 Arguably for the first time since the turn of the millennium, a promising football team is being matched by a strong foundation behind the scenes as Harriers again try to take flight.